npatsiatzis/uart/docs/Specification.md

    This document establishes the requirements for an Intellectual Property (IP) that provides a UART function.
 1. **Purpose**

-   These requirements shall apply to a FizzBuzz core with a simple interface for inclusion as a component.
+   These requirements shall apply to a UART core with a simple interface for inclusion as a component.
 1. **Classification**

    This document defines the requirements for a hardware design.